Rare Things for a Rare Life

 Like a little brave soldier with J’shua’s might.”

-A slight smile cracked the young soldier’s stoic face.
+Rebekah froze as a slight smile cracked the young soldier’s stoic face.

-Undersecretary Rosewud’s expression darkened.
+The undersecretary’s expression darkened.
 “The Earl of Lorness demands payment.
 Now.”

 “But…” her father stammered.